 You can lose up to 20 percent of your home’s warm air through leaks in a loose fireplace damper.
-A fireplace plug can help you seal the flue to keep that warm air in.
-Fireplace plugs come in different sizes so be sure you know what size you need before purchasing.
-Is it time to clean your chimney?
-This is the ultimate cleaning guide.
+A fireplace draft stopper can help you seal the flue to keep that warm air in.
+Various sizes of fireplace plugs are available, so be sure to measure and determine what size you need before buying..

 Is the Furnace Filter Filthy?

 This is the most common cause of heating (and cooling) troubles.
-Change the filter and the problem usually disappears.
-Next, learn what things homeowners should be doing once a month.
+Change the furnace filter and the problem usually disappears.

 If you open the curtains to let the sun shine in during the day, close those curtains at night.
-This will help you trap the heat inside your home.
-Discover how you can get some insulation from your curtains.
+Curtains or other tight-fitting window coverings will help you trap heat inside your home.

 Leave the Oven Door Open